CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 Infection of the IT system with malicious programs (such as computer viruses)
 * Compromising the IT system by an attacker, or even
 * Hardware problems.
-Ideally, the emergency boot media should contain all the programs and data needed to inspect the IT system and troubleshoot problems.
+Ideally, the rescue boot media should contain all the programs and data needed to inspect the IT system and troubleshoot issues.
 If necessary, different media can be created for different problem scenarios.

 The following programs are recommended as the "basic configuration" for an emergency boot medium: